 In summer 2014 we traveled back to Sierra Leone for the first phase of our implementation where we ordered our parts and began a structural analysis on the building that will house the panels and solar equipment.
 We also spent a lot of the time working with the technical leads in the community to build a mutual understanding of roles and ensure a successful system installation.

-Our team is currently raising funds in order to return for implementation in summer 2015.
-This trip’s purpose will be to complete the full scale installation of the solar PV system and educate the community on its proper use and maintenance.
+Our team is currently completing our final structural designs for the implementation of the solar panel system this fall.
+We will complete the full scale installation of the solar PV system and educate the community on its proper use and maintenance.
 We are working closely with a professional mentor that has strong experience in the solar industry and international project experience.
 This trip will bring to fruition our goals and the goals of the EWB-USA to provide the LemonAid Village Community with a reliable and consistent energy source they can count on every day.
-After the completion of this system implementation we will ensure the project’s sustainability by creating monitoring program involving continued communication with the community and impact assessment.
+After the completion of this system implementation we will ensure the project’s sustainability by creating a monitoring program involving continued communication with the community and impact assessment.